Dev-shrm07/Pixel-Store-Frontend/README.md

 - Filters for browsing posts
 - Different Collections Like Saved, Uploaded
 - Activation of stripe connect account in order to create a post, so that payments can be direct.
--
-# Contributing 🤝

-Welcome to Pixel Store Frontend!
-We appreciate contributions from the community.
-Please follow the guidelines below for submitting issues, feature requests, or pull requests.

-## Users 👥

-A big shoutout to our amazing community!
-Your support and creativity make Pixel Store thrive.
-Thank you for being a part of our journey.